haozhenWu/Calibrated-Boosting-Forest/example/pcba128/README.md

 # PCBA128 benchmark

-This folder contains scripts to run pcba128(PCBA, task = 128) benchmark test.
+This folder contains scripts to run pcba128(Task = 128, Molecules = 439863) benchmark test.
 Build models for each task.
 Used 75% data to perform stratified 3-fold cross-validation, 25% data as final testset.
 It trains 4 layer one models that use ROCAUC as stopping metric and 4 layer two models where 2 of them use Enrichment Factor@0.01(EFR1) and 2 of them use ROCAUC as stopping metrics.

 ## Model detail